 This section has information needed to pass the CDL knowledge test for driving a tank vehicle.
-(You should also study Sections 2, 5, 6, and 9).
+(You should also study Sections 2, 5, and 6).
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.
+A tank endorsement is only required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at greater than 450 liters (119 gallons) or a portable tank rated at greater than 1,000 gallons.
 A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous materials in liquid or gas form in the above described rated tanks.

-Before loading, unloading, or driving a tanker, inspect the vehicle.
+Before loading, unloading or driving a tanker, inspect the vehicle.
 This makes sure that the vehicle is safe to carry the liquid or gas and is safe to drive.

-8.1 - Inspecting Tank Vehicles
+8.1 - Inspecting tank vehicles